kohner/espzleep/README.md

 # ESP Zzzzleep 😴

-In this project movement data is collected via Gyrometer Sensor during sleep.
+In this project movement data is collected using a Gyrometer Sensor during sleep.

 ## Bill of Materials / Things You'll Need
 - ESP8266 (microcontroller)